 How MAPPA works

 All MAPPA offenders are assessed to establish the level of risk of harm they pose to the public.
-Risk management plans are then worked out for each offender to manage
+Risk management plans are then worked out for each offender to manage those risks.

 - Level 2 – Active multi-agency management is for offenders where the ongoing involvement of several agencies is needed to manage the offender.
 Once at level 2, there will be regular Multi-Agency Public Protection (MAPP) meetings about the offender.

 - Level 3 – Same arrangements as level 2 but cases qualifying for level 3 tend to be more demanding on resources and require the involvement of senior people from the agencies, who can authorise the use of extra resources, for example, surveillance on an offender or emergency accommodation.

 In our area, the MAPPA Co-ordinator is David Miners.